Go to content

 Master of Science in Technology Nils Lindblom 1951–1964

-In the late 1960s, Kymiyhtiö converted the vacant residences into a holiday village for its staff.
-The Pytinki served as the holiday village's dining hall until the 2000s, and towards the end, clients of the Verla Factory Museum also enjoyed the Pytinki's restaurant services.
-The building was closed in 2007 due to its poor technical condition.
+In the late 1960s, Kymi Company converted the vacant apartments into a holiday village for its staff.
+The manor served as the holiday village’s dining hall until the 2000s, and in its final years, visitors to the Verla Mill Museum could also enjoy its restaurant services.
+The building was closed in 2007 due to its deteriorated technical systems.

-After being vacated, the Pytinki took on a new role as a research subject: restoration students from Kymenlaakso University of Applied Sciences studied and documented its history, construction phases, and surfaces, bringing forth valuable information about the building's phases, styles, and color schemes from different eras.
-This information was needed for the restoration project carried out between 2023–2025, during which the interior of the building was returned to the spirit of the turn of the 19th and 20th centuries.
+After being vacated, the manor gained a new role as a research subject: restoration students from Kymenlaakso University of Applied Sciences studied and documented its history, construction phases, and surfaces, providing valuable insights into the building’s evolution, styles, and color schemes across different eras.
+This information was needed for the restoration project carried out between 2023 and 2025, during which the building’s interiors were restored to reflect the spirit of the late 19th and early 20th centuries.

-Now, the Patruunan Pytinki is once again part of the Verla experience!
-The main floor hosts an atmospheric restaurant, and the second floor of the tower section offers meeting rooms for rent.
-The customer service, museum shop, and ticket sales for the World Heritage Site are located in the factory's old office.
+Today, the mill owner’s residence is once again part of the Verla experience!
+The main floor houses an atmospheric restaurant, and the second floor of the tower section offers rentable meeting rooms.
+The World Heritage Site’s customer service, museum shop, and ticket sales are located in the old mill office.

-The doors of the Pytinki are open according to the museum's opening hours.
-Welcome to explore the history of Verla!
+The manor’s doors are open during the museum’s opening hours.
+Welcome to explore Verla’s history!